Axway/axway-open-docs-common/content/en/docs/contribution_guidelines/_index.md

 This documentation is open source and we welcome your interest in contributing to improve the quality of our documentation.

 ## What is Axway Open Docs
-Axway Open Docs is a docs-as-code implementation for Axway product documentation.
-The content is authored in Markdown, the source files are stored in a GitHub repository, and the output is built from the [Hugo[(https://gohugo.io)] static site generator with the [Google Docsy](https://github.com/google/docsy) theme.
-The site is deployed on Netlify and our [Axway doc portal[(https://docs.axway.com)].
+Axway Open Docs is a docs-as-code implementation, which is used for some of Axway's product documentation.
+The content is authored in Markdown, the source files are stored in a GitHub repository, and the output is built from the [Hugo](https://gohugo.io) static site generator with the [Google Docsy](https://github.com/google/docsy) theme.
+The site is deployed on Netlify and our [Axway doc portal](https://docs.axway.com).

 These guidelines are generic to be used with any Axway Open Docs product documentation.
-If you need details specific to the  product documentation to which you want to contribute, such as the GitHub repository and Netlify URLs, you must contact an Axway representative.
+If you need details specific to the  product documentation to which you want to contribute, such as the GitHub repository and Netlify URLs, contact an Axway representative.

 ## Before you start